rohitxox/rohitxox/README.md

 # Hey👋, I'm Rohit

 ### About Me:
-🤖 Mechatronic Engineer in the making 🎓
+🤖 Mechanical Engineer🎓
-🎱 Billiards enthusiast (cueing up some fun)
+🎱 Billiards Noob (cueing up some fun)
-🏸 Badminton rookie (I aim for the stars, sometimes hit the ceiling)
-⛸️ Ice skating Noob 🏂 FPV Captain
 🤖 3D Printing Maestro 💡

 ### Current Status:
-📚 Master's in Mechatronics - Nearly there! 🎉
-🛞 Working on 2-Axis Reaction Wheel
+🛞 Working on Unicycle Reaction Wheel

 ### Favorite Quote:
 "Science is about knowing, Engineering is about doing"

 ### Follow for:
-🤖 Mechatronic marvels
-🎱 Billiards banter
-🏸 Badminton blunders (and the occasional ace)
-⛸️ Ice skating thrills
 🚁 Drone diaries
 🛠️ 3D printing wonders